 - Fourth most common cancer in women

 - Most common cancer of women’s reproductive organs

 Each year, more than 40,000 women in the United States are diagnosed with uterine cancer.
 The average age for diagnosis of uterine cancer is 60.
-However, the number of younger women with uterine cancer is going up.
+However, the number of younger women with endometrial cancer is going up.
 Of uterine cancers, about:

 - 25% are found before women go through menopause

 - 5% are found before women are 40 years old